HangfireIO/Hangfire.io/features.md

 ### Process jobs anywhere

 By default, the job processing is made within an ASP.NET application.
-But you can process jobs either in the console application, Windows Service or anywhere else.
+But you can process jobs either in a console application, Windows Service, or anywhere else.

 ### Extensibility

-Hangfire is build to be as generic as possible.
+Hangfire is built to be as generic as possible.
 You can extend the following parts:

 * storage implementation;
 * states subsystem (including the creation of new states);